+6th Grade 2022 Summer Reading

+CONTENTS

 THE IMPORTANCE OF READING 3

 SUMMER READING OVERVIEW 4

-ENGLISH CLASS REQUIRED BOOK 5

-CHOICE BOOK INFORMATION 6

-CHOICE BOOK PROJECT 7

-CHOICE BOOK LIST 8-23

 HOW ARE READING SELECTIONS MADE?
-24
+5-9

+ENGLISH CLASS REQUIRED BOOK 10

+REQUIRED CHOICE BOOK 11

+REQUIREDCHOICE BOOK PROJECT 12

+CHOICE BOOK LIST 13-24

-HONOR PLEDGE 28
+HONOR PLEDGE 25

 FPD SUMMER READING THE IMPORTANCE OF READING

-God has given us language as a means of learning about creation, a way to communicate with and about God, a way to communicate about His creation and how we should live, and a tool to care for creation and change our world.
+God has given us language as a means of learning about creation, and a way to communicate with and about God.
 God has chosen to communicate to us in writing through the Bible.
-Through written text, we learn about the world and other people by stepping into their shoes and we enjoy vicarious experiences by exercising our God-given imagination.
+Through written text, we learn empathy for the world and enjoy vicarious experiences by exercising our God-given imagination.

 We expect all FPD students to develop the ability to learn from written text as well as find written genres they enjoy.
 Our reading program will help equip the student to develop cognitively, communicate with and about God, care for and appropriately use the resources around us, and act redemptively in our world.
-To this end we encourage our students to read and to discuss the texts that are read.
+To this end, we encourage our students to read and to discuss the texts that are read.
 Research has shown consistent connections between proficiency with reading comprehension and certain activities, for example:

-- The availability of reading material in the home. - Parental modeling of good reading habits. - Parental help with monitoring homework and television viewing. - Reading and/or being read to regularly for enjoyment. - Discussing what you have read with someone or otherwise responding to what you have read.
+- The availability of reading material in the home.

+- Parental modeling of good reading habits.

+- Parental help with monitoring homework and television/tablet viewing.

+- Reading and/or being read to regularly for enjoyment.

+- Discussing what you have read with someone or otherwise responding to what you

+have read.